deficollective/defiscan/src/content/protocols/chronicle.md

 ![Overview of Chronicle](./diagrams/chronicle-overview.png)

-The core of the protocol are the oracle contracts, the validators, and the `ValidatorRegistry`.
+The core of the protocol is the oracle contracts, the validators, and the `ValidatorRegistry_2`.

 Each oracle has its own validator set (a subset of all the validators).
-This set can be changed by a `TimelockController` which is an internal multisig belonging to Chronicle Labs.
-A `Kisser` contract holds similar admin permissions over the oracles but is, by design, restricted to only be able to add new customers.
+This set can be changed by a `TimelockController`, which is owned by the Chronicle multisig.
+A `Kisser` contract holds similar admin permissions over the oracles but is, by design, restricted to only being able to add new customers.

 There is a single `TimelockController` per chain with admin permissions on all oracles.
 The delay is therefore the same for each oracle: 7 days.
-According to the documentation (but not stritcly verified), the same delay is enforced on each chain Chronicle is deployed on.
+According to the documentation (but not strictly verified), the same delay is enforced on each chain where Chronicle is deployed.

-The `ValidatorRegistry` does _not_ directly affect the validators whitelisted (_lift_-ed) on the oracles.
+The `ValidatorRegistry_2` does _not_ directly affect the validators whitelisted (_lifted_) on the oracles.
 It is used to publicly prove that each validator knows the private key to their claimed public key.
 This prevents rogue key attacks in which a validator claims their public key is the sum of other public keys and thereby signs for multiple other validators at once.

-# Centralization
+# Rating

-As mentioned in the [protocol analysis](#protocol-analysis), a multisig internal to Chronicle has permissions to change each oracle's validator set.
-Changing the validator set could put the system at risk of controlled prices which could lead to the loss of user funds in protocols, which rely on ChronicleLabs' oracles.
+As mentioned in the [protocol analysis](#protocol-analysis), the Chronicle multisig has permissions to change each oracle's validator set.
+Changing the validator set could put the system at risk of controlled prices, which could lead to the loss of user funds in protocols that rely on ChronicleLabs' oracles.
+Any changes in an oracle's validator set are subject to a **7-day exit window**.

-Finally, the `ValidatorRegistry` can be updated by 3 Externally Owned Accounts (EOAs) to add or remove validator public keys.
-Updating the registry in a malicious fashion does not weaken the assumptions on the possibility of price manipulation as the validators perform all cryptographic actions based on the oracle contracts.
+Finally, 3 Externally Owned Accounts (EOAs) can add or remove validator public keys to the `ValidatorRegistry_2` without delay.
+Updating the registry in a malicious fashion does not weaken the assumptions on the possibility of price manipulation, as the validators perform all cryptographic actions based on the oracle contracts.
 Update or addition of a public key in the registry must come with a valid signature.
-The registry only improves the guarenttees of the protocol by attesting that each validator owns their key and this key is a single key (not a sum of keys).
-Moreover, it allows potentital DoS mitigations on the peer-to-peer network by filtering messages based on recovered signers.
+The registry only improves the guarantees of the protocol by attesting that each validator owns their key, and this key is a single key (not a sum of keys).
+Moreover, it allows potential DoS mitigations on the peer-to-peer network by filtering messages based on recovered signers.

-Any changes in an oracle's validator set is subject to a **7-day exit window**.

-The `ValidatorRegistry` can be updated without delay by 3 Externally Owned Accounts (EOAs).
-As mentioned in [upgradeability](#upgradeability), this does not increase the risks of price manipulation.

 Oracles and validators are listed on ChronicleLabs' [public dashboard](https://chroniclelabs.org/dashboard).
 This allows anyone to verify the data cryptographically.
-The dashboard is not opensource, but this does not prevent the monitoring of the onchain activity from the side of projects using ChronicleLabs' oracles.
+The dashboard is not open-source, but this does not prevent the monitoring of the onchain activity from the side of projects using ChronicleLabs' oracles.

 ## Conclusion

-ChronicleLabs' protocol exposes centralized permissions on the oracles' validator set which are protected with a 7-day exit window.
-The protocol relies on third-party entities which collaborate offchain in a peer-to-peer fashion to produce a verifiable price onchain.
-The global list of validators contains 25 entities including 14 publicly known in the Ethereum ecosystem.
+ChronicleLabs' protocol exposes centralized permissions on the oracles' validator set, which are protected with a 7-day exit window.
+The protocol relies on third-party entities that collaborate offchain in a peer-to-peer fashion to produce a verifiable price onchain.
+The global list of validators contains 25 entities, including 14 publicly known in the Ethereum ecosystem.
 We believe that this brings the Chronicle protocol to a **Medium Centralization**, equivalent to Stage 1, as a dependency.

 > Overall score: Medium

+# Revier Notes

+This review is limited to Chornicle Oracles deployed on Ethereum mainnet.
+We note that the findings should generalize to all chains according to Chronicle's documentation.

 # Appendix